 We are thrilled to welcome this renowned international artist back to the Catto Gallery, and to give European fans a chance to stand awed before his work once again.

 Before he left Moscow, Belsky completed a Bachelor of Fine Art Honours degree and followed it with an M.A. in Fine Art from the internationally renowned Moscow Surikov Academy for Fine Arts, the premier art school in the country.
-After completion of an advanced six year degree Leon gained acceptance into the Union of Russian Artists which gave him an opportunity to compete in numerous professional, national and international exhibitions where he was awarded many prizes and diplomas.
+After completion of an advanced six year degree Belsky gained acceptance into the Union of Russian Artists which gave him an opportunity to compete in numerous professional, national and international exhibitions where he was awarded many prizes and diplomas.
 He is also the author of 10 book covers, numerous posters and logos.
 His works of art were exhibited at the most prominent public galleries and museums in Russia, some of them are part of the Art Collection of the Russian State Academy of Art and the Russian Art Fund.

 In 2000 Belsky’s work was selected for the OSA 2000 exhibition at the Lieutenant-Governor’s office, Government of Ontario.
 In 2007-2008 two of Leon Belsky’s paintings were acquired for the Permanent Art Collection of the Government of Ontario.

 Belsky’s work has found its way into major state and private collections in Canada, USA, UK, Israel and Russia.

 "I consider myself a realist painter with a strong contemporary presence.
 I’m trying to push back the boundaries of traditional genres in order to re-discover and reinterpret old established trends.

 The challenge is to see things differently.
 It has nothing to do with subject matter - subject is secondary to me, though it may influence my approach, it is the scene which sparks ideas.